jnk0le/cortexm-AES/doc/aes/CM0_details.md

 (extracted functions can source keys directly from flash)

 192 bit keys are not supported in OTFKS, it's not commonly used and problematic to implement.
-Decryption is not available yet.
+256 bit decryption is not available yet.

 ### CM0_d4T